-3 For Conservative rabbis in your area, see: In the USA: uscj.org/kehilla.aspx Internationally: masortiworld.org
+3 For Conservative rabbis in your area, see:

 4 Of course there is nothing inherently wrong with using a warped pan on Pesach.
 The fear is that the possibility of ruining the pan will cause the owner not to subject the pan to the appropriate heat to effect kashering.
 We thus recommend simply purchasing some new pans specifically for Pesach.